anfema/bin-grammar/Readme.md

 - Options:
 	- `select`: object for switch cases: `match` = value to match, `struct` = sub-struct to parse
 	- `field`: field to check for value
+	- `flatten`: if set to `true` the parser will flatten "one value objects" to map to the `name` directly
 	- `sizeField`: size field from parse tree
 	- `sizeFieldTransfrom`: transform function to modify the size field value before using it